boffinHouse/rawblock/tutorials/js/02-extending-components.md

 }
 ```

 Additionally we also want to automatically close the list if a radio button, but not a checkbox was changed.
-To do this we refactor change handler method.
-The panelgroup also gives us a nice method called `closeAll` to do exactly this.
+To do this we refactor the change handler.
+The panelgroup gives us a nice method called [`closeAll`](rb.components.panelgroup.html#closeAll__anchor) to do exactly this.

 ```js
 class CheckList extends rb.components.panelgroup {